 The end result is a cup of coffee that won’t give you that energetic high, good or bad, that you get from drinking a caffeinated beverage.

-How Is Decaffeinated Coffee Made?
+How is Decaffeinated Coffee Made?

 There are several different processes, although most of them are very similar.

 Basically, the coffee beans are washed in a solvent usually made up of water, organic solvents, or carbon dioxide.
-This solvent slowly removes the caffeine from the beans, the end result being a coffee bean without caffeine.
+This solvent slowly removes the caffeine from the beans, the end result is a coffee bean without caffeine.